Dino (marque): Racing

 Only three cars were made and raced with success between 1968 and 1971, mainly in hands of Chris Amon and Graeme Lawrence.
-The Tasman Series was particularly suited for the Dino Tasmania.
+The Tasman Series was particularly suited for the Dino 246T.
 Chris Amon won two races in the 1968 Tasman Series, including its debut race, the 1968 New Zealand Grand Prix where he also started from pole position.
 After finishing 2nd to Lotus mounted Jim Clark in 1968, Amon went on to dominate the 1969 Tasman Series by scoring four wins, including wins both blue ribbon events, the 1969 New Zealand Grand Prix at Pukekohe and the 1969 Australian Grand Prix at Lakeside, on his way to winning the Drivers Championship.
 In 1969 Amon was aided by Derek Bell in the other Scuderia Veloce car with enough points for fourth place.
 For the 1970 Tasman Series the winning car was handed over to Graeme Lawrence who won only one race but, with four other podium finishes, won the championship.